Lufthansa Flight 181: Dubai

 In the meantime, Hans-Jürgen Wischnewski, the West German minister responsible for handling the hijacking crisis, Oberstleutnant Ulrich Wegener, commander of the elite West German counter-terrorism tactical intervention unit GSG 9, along with his adjutants, and Gerhard Boeden, head of the counter-terrorism department at the West German Federal Criminal Police Agency, arrived in Dubai to persuade the United Arab Emirates government to allow the GSG 9 to storm the Lufthansa aircraft and rescue the hostages.
 However, after permission was granted, senior operatives from GSG 9, supported by two SAS operatives who had joined the German officials in Dubai at the behest of the British government, insisted on additional rehearsals and dry-runs on an adjacent airstrip.

 There are many legends surrounding the use of stun grenades in the rescue operation.
 The British SAS (Special Air Service Regiment) offered these new types of grenades, which were tested for effectiveness in Dubai.
-Due to the high phosphorus content, the grenades were deemed unsuitable and were not used in the plane.
-Reports suggest that up to 45 hours of dry run preparations were conducted while in Dubai, totaling over 80 hours.
+Due to the high metal-oxidant mix, the grenades were deemed unsuitable and were not used in the plane.
+Reports suggest that up to 45 hours of dry run preparations were conducted while in Dubai, totalling over 80 hours.

 While Wegener was contemplating his options, the jet airliner was on the move again after the hijackers fully refuelled the Landshut plane and the pilots started up the engines.
 At 12:19 CET on Sunday, 16 October, it took off, bound for Salalah and Masirah Island in Oman, where permission to land was once again denied and both airports were blockaded.
 After Riyadh in Saudi Arabia also closed and blockaded its airport runways at 14:50 CET on 16 October (three days after the hijacking began), a course was set to Aden in South Yemen, at the limit of the plane's fuel range.